DariusNetX/BagBrain-Dashboard/replit.md

-✓ Enhanced letter options from text-2xl/3xl to text-3xl/4xl for improved visibility ✓ Changed answer backgrounds from bg-black/80 to solid bg-black for maximum contrast ✓ Improved border opacity from border-amber-500/30 to border-amber-500/40
+✓ Enhanced letter options from text-2xl/3xl to text-3xl/4xl for improved visibility ✓ Changed answer backgrounds from bg-black/80 to solid bg-black for maximum contrast ✓ Improved border opacity from border-amber-500/30 to border-amber-500/40 ✓ Comprehensive text readability analysis and improvements across all components ✓ Enhanced Hero section fonts: subtitle to text-2xl, stats to text-3xl and text-2xl ✓ Improved Vault component: title to text-3xl, descriptions to text-lg, status messages to text-lg ✓ Enhanced LPStats: title to text-3xl, all data text to text-lg, error messages to text-base ✓ Improved WalletConnect: title to text-3xl, description to text-lg, address to text-base ✓ Enhanced Results page: explanation text to text-xl/2xl, share section to text-3xl/4xl and text-lg/xl